 Don't live under the impression that you have understood Parts of Speech and no longer need a look back to the concept.
 Mastering them means mastering the language; that is tough to declare!

-The easy thing is to learn how to speak and write correctly.
+It is easy to learn HOW to speak and write correctly.
 The reason is that we need around 2000 words for ordinary and regular conversation.
 Some people put this number at 1500.
-The mastery of just twenty hundred words, the knowing where to place them, will make us not masters of the English language, but masters of correct speaking and writing.
+The mastery of just twenty hundred words and knowing where to place them will make us not masters of the English language, but masters of correct speaking and writing.
 Even that is a thing the millions of people are in need.

 If this is the number that can make you marvel the listeners or readers, then what purpose is the Dictionary for?
 Is that a stock of words not to be used or that is just a product sold by the marketing conspiracy mission?
 We should know that nobody ever uses all the words of the dictionary.
 For that, we need to live for ages and even then we may fall short.